MCP-for-Stata Overview

 In AI Clients

-MCP-compliant clients (Claude Code, Cline, Continue) register Stata-MCP as a server in their configuration:
+MCP-compliant clients (Claude Code, Cline, Continue) register MCP-for-Stata as a server in their configuration:

 {